devopsmi/Airscript-ng/README.md

 ![alt text](https://goo.gl/wNmRxs)
 # What is this?
 A python script to automate the process of pentesting a WPA/WPA2/WPS network.
 Very quickly made.
-The focus is not to beat or re-write existing tools or scripts, but for simplicity and ease of use when performing exisiting attacks using widely recognised tools like Aircrack-ng or Reaver.
+The focus is not to beat or re-write existing tools or scripts, but to leverage them to provide functionality and simplicity to the end user.

 # Requirements?
 A chipset/wifi-card that supports monitor-mode/packet-injection and some distro of linux that uses the apt package manager (kali/ubuntu/debian).
 Dependancies will resolve automatically, and there is an option if additional repositories are needed.